-The total OPEB liability as of June 30, 2019 was determined by actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total OPEB liability as of June 30, 2020 was determined by actuarial valuation as of June 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement:

-the following actuality about periods morated in the measurement.
-Date of Experience Study June 30, 2017 (July 1, 2014 through June 30, 2017) Long-Term Expected Rate 7.25%

-Inflation 39

-Health Care Cost Trend

-Rates

-of Return

-Projected Salary Range from 3.90% to 10.00% based on years of service, including inflation Increases

-Mortality Table for Retirees and Beneficiaries Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected generationally with the two-dimensional mortality improvement scale MP-2017.

-Mortality Table for Disabled Retirees Headcount-Weighted RP-2014 Disabled Retiree Mortality Table projected generationally with the two-dimensional mortality improvement scale MP-2017.

-Marital Status 60% of male and 35% of female retirees who receive a subsidy are assumed to be married or have a qualified domestic partner and elect dependent coverage.
+P Date of Experience Study June 30, 2017 (July 1, 2014 through June 30, 2017) Long-Term Expected Rate of Return 7.25% Inflation 3.00% Projected Salary Increases Range from 3.90% to 10.00% based on years of service, including inflation Mortality Table for Retirees and Beneficiaries $\label{thm:proposed_equation} Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected generationally with the two-dimensional mortality improvement scale MP-2017.$ Mortality Table for Disabled Retirees He adcount-Weighted RP-2014 Disabled Retiree Mortality Table projected generationally with the two-dimensional mortality improvement scale MP-2017.
+Marital Status 60% of male and $35%$ of female retirees who receive a subsidy are assumed to be married or have a qualified domestic partner and elect dependent coverage.
 Spouse Age Difference Male retirees are assumed to be four years older than their female spouses.
 Female retirees are assumed to be two years younger than their male spouses.

-Medical Premium Trend Rates to be applied in the following fiscal years, to all health plans.
-Trend Rate is to be applied to the premium for shown fiscal year to calculate next fiscal year's projected premium.
+Health Care Cost Trend Rates Medical Premium Trend Rates to be applied in the following fiscal years, to all health plans.
+Trend Rate is to be applied to the premium for shown fiscal year to calculate next fiscal year's projected

-Medical Premium Trend Rates to be applied to fiscal year 2019 are:
+Medical Premium Trend Rates to be applied to fiscal year 2020 are:

-First Fiscal Year (July 1, 2018 through June 30, 2019)
+First Fiscal Year (July 1, 2019 through June 30, 2020)

 Carrier Under Age 65 Age 65 & Over

-Kaiser HMO 3.5% 4.29%
+Kaiser H МО 3.37% 3.12%

-Anthem Blue Cross HMO (1.75)% N/A
+Anthem Blue Cross HMO 7.89% N/A

-Anthem Blue Cross PPO 3.5% 3.25%
+Anthem Blue Cross PPO 3.40% 3.88%

-UHC Medicare HMO N/A 3.25%
+UHC Me edicare HMO N/A 3.96%